CICM/HoaLibrary/PureData/Package/HoaLibrary/README.txt

 This version is compatible with Pure Data 0.45.4 (32 bit) and higher.
 The library is also compatible with Pure Data Extented.

 Installation:

 Copy the "HoaLibrary" folder in your Pure Data "package" folder and add "hoa.library" in startup preferences.
+You can also copy the "HoaLibrary" folder in another folder than the default package folder, then you have to add this folder in the path preferences and add "HoaLibrary/hoa.library" in the startup preferences.
+For PD-Extented, use the startup flags "-lib hoa.library" or "-lib HoaLibrary/hoa.library".
 In the help menu of Pure Data, the HoaLibrary folder constains informations, helps and tutorials.

 Uninstall:
-Remove the "HoaLibrary" folder from your "package" folder.
+Remove the "HoaLibrary" folder and the startup flag from your "package" folder.

-The "package" folder default locations :
-Mac OsX : /Applications/Pd-extended.app/Contents/Resources/extra
-Windows : C:\Program Files (x86)\pd\extra
+Important:
+You need to install the Cream library, if you want that the Hoa library to work properly.

 ------------------------------------------------------------------------------------------